thayakawa-gh/AnyRef/README.md

 # AnyRef
-Generic reference to any object to enable generics-like dynamic polymorphism by non-function templates.
+Generic reference to any object to allow template-like runtime polymorphism with non-function templates.

 ## Example
 #### 1. AnyCRef ... generic const reference